 Indefinite-lived intangible assets are tested for impairment on an annual basis on the first day of the fourth quarter (on or about August 1) or more frequently if indicators of impairment exist.
 The impairment test involves a qualitative assessment on the indefinite-lived intangible assets to determine whether it is more likely-than not that the indefinite-lived intangible asset is impaired.
-If it is determined that the fair value of the indefinite-lived intangible asset is less than the carrying value, the Company would recognize into earnings the amount by which the carrying value of the assets exceeds the fair value.
-No impairment of intangible assets resulted from the impairment tests in any of the fiscal periods presented.
+If it is determined that the fair value of the indefinite-lived intangible assets resulted from the impairment tests in any of the fiscal periods presented.